 With DnD’s rise in popularity and the ease of entry into the podcasting game, the market has been filled with different DnD podcasts.
 While every podcast has its highlights, in this article I’ll be showcasing the best DnD podcasts — the ones that do the best job of weaving a story to share with other people and draw you into their fantasy world.

-This is really the creme de la creme of DnD podcasts, and Critical Role’s massive and dedicated fan base just serves to exemplify the popularity and quality of the their content.
-Here is a link to Critical Role’s latest podcast on Spotify:
+This is really the crème de la crème of DnD podcasts, and Critical Role’s massive and dedicated fan base just serves to exemplify the popularity and quality of their content.
+Here is a link to Critical Role’s latest podcast on Spotify.

 - Pike Trickfoot the Gnomish Cleric — voiced by Ashley Johnson